 The Lean Pantry concept is my culinary baby.
 Lean Pantry recipes are those that primarily utilize ingredients from my curated kitchen stock list.
 I created this stock list by identifying the plant-based & health-supportive ingredients I use the most, both when personal cheffing and also when cooking for myself.

 In this recipe, whole wheat pasta, garlic, olive oil, salt & pepper come from the LP stock list.
-Other than that, all you need is lots of cherry tomatoes & fresh basil.
+Other than that, all you need is lots of cherry tomatoes & fresh basil (or any mix of herbs you like).
 Yep, that’s all folks.
 For clients, I sometimes add parmesan, goat cheese or fresh mozzarella, but I swear to you, cheese is not required here.
 I make this pasta at home without the addition of dairy, and even my meat-eating fiancé/husband digs it (fiancé vs husband depends on when you’re reading this).

 Another great thing about this recipe is that it’s a true 30 minute recipe.
 With traditional tomato sauces, a long simmer sesh is required to develop deep flavor from those acidic tomatoes.
 Cherry tomatoes, on the other hand, are sweet as can be already.
 As soon as they’ve all bursted in the hot pan (with a little help from my handy wooden spoon), the sauce is pretty much finished.

-Bursted Cherry Tomato Pasta with Garlic & Basil
+Bursted Cherry Tomato Pasta with Garlic & Herbs

 1/2 extra virgin olive oil (plus more for serving)

 sea salt, fine grain

 6 cloves garlic, peeled and minced (up to 8 cloves if you love garlic)

 1 cup tightly packed herbs like fresh basil leaves and/or mint, chopped or torn